antoniohof/masterpdoc/content/blog/2021-02-01-circa-106-apparation-occupation-odradek-kite.md

 > `One is tempted to believe that the creature once had some sort of intelligible shape and is now only a broken-down remnant.
 Yet this does not seem to be the case; at least there is no sign of it; nowhere is there an unfinished or unbroken surface to suggest anything of the kind; the whole thing looks senseless enough, but in its own way perfectly finished.`

 A hand-made kite has the same properties.
 Looks senseless, broken down.
-But it's shapes are whole and finished.
+But its shapes are whole and finished.

 Odradek inhabits houses, as described by the "family man".